La Bête Humaine (film)

-Plot
+Plot summary

 Lantier is a railway engine driver obsessively tied to his locomotive, in part because his work distracts him from recurring headaches and violent rages that happen when he is with a woman and become worse when he drinks.
 During a stop for repairs in Le Havre, Lantier goes to his aunt's nearby village.
 He tells her he no longer has the attacks of violence, but then has one when he meets Flore, an attractive young woman he knew as a little girl.
 The two walk and sit beside the railway, but as they embrace, his hands tighten on her neck, and he is stopped from strangling her only by the distracting roar of a passing train.
 Knowing of his condition, she forgives him.

 Roubaud, the deputy stationmaster at Le Havre, is married to Séverine, who formerly worked for her wealthy godfather Grandmorin.
 Roubaud now accuses her of once having had an affair with Grandmorin, and she confirms that he took advantage of her.
 Roubaud demands that she be present as he takes his revenge.
 They arrange to be aboard the same train as Grandmorin; Roubaud and Séverine go to his compartment and Roubaud stabs the man to death.
 However, while in the corridor between compartments, they meet Lantier, who is a passenger on the same train.
 With Roubaud's encouragement, Séverine asks Lantier not to tell the police what he knows, and the murder is pinned on a habitual criminal, Cabouche.

 Afterwards, Séverine and Roubaud are both haunted by the murder in different ways, and Séverine turns to Lantier for comfort.
 Meeting in secret during a rainstorm, their passion is suggested by an overflowing rain barrel as they begin an affair.
 Roubaud has lapsed into depression following the murder; Séverine tells Lantier that her husband will eventually kill her and suggests that Lantier strike first.

 Lantier is unable to carry out an attack on Roubaud, but when Séverine at her home tells Lantier that she will leave Roubaud, he agrees to try again.
 Just then, the couple hear a noise and think that Roubaud is approaching.
 Lantier then has one of his seizures and kills Séverine.
 Returning to his locomotive for another run to Paris, he confesses to his fireman Pecqeaux.
 Although Pecqeaux is understanding of his actions, Lantier is unable to live with the grief.
 Out on the main line, he attacks Pecqeaux in a fit of despair, then leaps from the moving train to his death.
 After safely stopping the engine and walking back to Lantier's body, Pecqeaux remarks that Lantier now looks more peaceful than he had for a long time.